JauraSeerat/CMPUT-627-project/README.md

 ### Detecting Fake Reviews by Feature Engineering and Machine Learning

 In this project, we are attempting the problem of Fake Review Detection.
+We explore rule-base, machine learning and aggregation based approaches.
+The rules were based on our data analysis.
+For machine learning we consider dealing with textual and non-textual features separately.
+To get the best of both rule-base and machine learning, we explore different combination/aggregation mehancism in our project.

 ## Code Files